Static Assets

 - Rename the generated function to

-parameter from the function signature and body (the profile is static now). - Click Save & Run.
+sizeparameter from the function inputs and body (the profile is static now). - Click Save & Run with this finished version:

 export function getProfileSketch() {